hibiii/Shenanigans/README.md

 A NeoCities specific web counter!
 It uses NeoCities's own API, so it's all in the browser.
 It's placed in public domain.
 [More info on ncCounter here.](https://hibi.neocities.org/ncCounter.html)

+## switchjava.sh

+A small script that you can put in your PATH to switch between JAVA_HOMEs for a specific command.
+For more information, please read the comments in the file.

 ## windows xp icons for multimc.zip

 An icon set for MultiMC5 with icons from Windows XP, fits well when running the launcher in XP.